The objective of the Art & Science master’s degree programme is to investigate

 Phase 3 – Admission interview

-the third phase, your aptitude for the programme is reviewed in a face-to-face interview with the team.
+In the third phase, your aptitude for the programme is reviewed in an interview with

 Between 1 – 5 March 2021